Ctross/Ctross.github.io/_posts/design/2015-11-16-typography.md

 ---
 layout: page-fullwidth
 title: "#ABetterBernieOrBust"
-subheadline: "Thinking Through A Simple Modelof Revolution"
+subheadline: "Thinking Through A Simple Model of Revolution"
 meta_teaser: "The #ABetterBernieOrBust pledge:"
-teaser: "The #ABetterBernieOrBust pledge: 1) If the percentage of #ABetterBernieOrBust pledgers among likely Democratic voter exceed Clinton's projected margin of victory in the main election versus Trump, I pledge to #BernieOrBust and vote Green or write-in Bernie.
-2) If the percentage of #ABetterBernieOrBust pledgers among likely Democratic voter does not exceed Clintons projected margin of victory in the main election versus Trump, I pledge to vote Clinton in the main election.
+teaser: "The #ABetterBernieOrBust pledge: 1) If the percentage of #ABetterBernieOrBust pledgers among likely Democratic voter exceeds Clinton's projected margin of victory in the main election versus Trump, I pledge to BernieOrBust and vote Green or write-in Bernie.
+2) If the percentage of #ABetterBernieOrBust pledgers among likely Democratic voter does not exceed Clinton's projected margin of victory in the main election versus Trump, I pledge to vote Clinton in the main election.

-In conjunction these two pledges should make #ABetterBernieOrBust much more palatable to moderates than #BernieOrBust, increasing the likelihood of us being able to build a critical mass of supporters to make it work. "
+In conjunction, these two pledges should make #ABetterBernieOrBust much more palatable to moderate Clinton-tolerant Bernie supporters than #BernieOrBust, increasing the likelihood of us being able to build a critical mass of voters to make it work. "
 header: no
 image:
     thumb:  homepage_typography_thumb.jpg